Sakina Sheikh: Early life and education

 Sheikh studied Law with an emphasis on Human Rights.

 Political career

 Sheikh was first elected to Lewisham Council in 2018 as a councillor for Perry Vale ward.
 She was re-elected in 2022.

 In 2020, she ran for selection as a Labour candidate in the London Assembly list, which covers the entire city.
 Her campaign emphasised social housing, acting on the climate crisis, and equalities.
 She won second place on Labour's list of list candidates, and was elected as the second of Labour's two Londonwide Assembly Members in the 2021 London election.

-Since her election, she has continued to focus on the climate and is chair of the 2022-2023 Planning and Regeneration committee.
+Since her election, she continued to focus on the climate and is chair of the 2022-2023 Planning and Regeneration committee.

+Sheikh lost her seat in the 2024 London Assembly election.